biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 the TSF to prevent presenation attacks.

 #### Management: FIA\_MBE\_EXT.1
-There are no management activities foreseen
+There are no management activities foreseen.

 #### Management: FIA\_MBE\_EXT.2
 The following actions could be considered for the management functions in FMT: